ImaGoodFella/hack4good/crop_prediction_framework/README.md

 ## Running inference

 Assuming you trained a model and you saved the checkpoint in a specific path.
-Adding `--ckpt_path` flag will only evalute the model.
+Adding `--ckpt_path` flag will only evaluate the model.

-Assuming you have trained a image model for the extent task, and it is stored in `../data/checkpoints/convnext_tiny/extent/model-epoch=00-val/F1Score=0.64.ckpt`, you can evaluate your model and create predictions with the following command
+Assuming you have trained an image model for the extent task, and it is stored in `../data/checkpoints/convnext_tiny/extent/model-epoch=00-val/F1Score=0.64.ckpt`, you can evaluate your model and create predictions with the following command

 ```
 python3 main.py --task extent --is_multi_modal False --ckpt_path ../data/checkpoints/convnext_tiny/extent/model-epoch=00-val/F1Score=0.64.ckpt